ably/ably-roku/README.md

 Once you have created your `.env` file you are now ready to side load the channel.
 Simply click on `Run` -> `Start Debugging` or press `F5` by default.
 The extension should take over from here.

-## Know Issues and Limitations
+## Known Issues and Limitations

 - The ability to supply your own token/key is not yet supported
-- Keys are not refreshed when they expire leading to error events
+- Tokens are not refreshed when they expire leading to error events
-- JWT token is not yet supported
+- JWT tokens are not yet supported
 - One task is required per channel you wish to subscribe to leading to one connection per channel
   - Plan is to support many channels per task leading to less overall connections
 - History until attached is not yet supported